VijayRod/demo/aks/servicemesh-istio/README.md

 3. To ensure that the service mesh mode is set to Istio, run `az aks show -g myResourceGroupName -n myClusterName --query 'serviceMeshProfile'`.
 The output should include:

    ```
+   {
+     "istio": {
+       "components": {
+         "ingressGateways": null
+       }
+     },
+     "mode": "Istio"
+   }
    ```

-4. To verify if the Istio control plane pods (istiod) have a "Running" status, run "kubectl get pods -n aks-istio-system".
+4. To verify if the Istio control plane pods (istiod) have a "Running" status, run `kubectl get pods -n aks-istio-system`.
 Make sure to obtain access credentials for the cluster with `az aks get-credentials -g myResourceGroupName -n myClusterName`.
 The output should include the name of the pod(s) and their status, for example:

 ```
 NAME                               READY   STATUS    RESTARTS   AGE
 istiod-asm-1-17-67f9f55ccb-4lxhk   1/1     Running   0          50s
 ```

-### Section 3c: Debug sidecar injection of the add-on:
+### Section 3c: Debug sidecar injection of the add-on

 To enable sidecar injection, refer to this guide.
 This installs a sidecar to <ins>new</ins> pods, but not the existing ones, which enables the use of Istio's features in the new pods.